CES 2019 opens to a flying car, a boxing robot and a Google Assistant ride

 Phones

-The Honor View 20 is a gorgeous powerful phone with a 48-megapixel rear camera that uses AI technology to make a very detailed shot.
+The Honor View 20 is a gorgeous powerful phone with a 48-megapixel rear camera that uses AI technology to create a detailed shot.

 Sorry, BlackBerry fans (yes, I know you're still out there), you won't see any 5G BlackBerries this year.